NoahAndrews/SAVPP-java/README.md

+# Abandoned.
+I went way too low-level for this project, without thinking at that low level.
+For ease of use with Spring, the server component of the successor to this project will likely just be JSON (or maybe protobuffers) on STOMP on Websockets.

 # SAVPP-java
 Java library for the Synchronized Audio/Video Playback Protocol.
 I'm developing this protocol to be used in [this project.](https://github.com/NoahAndrews/SynchronizedMediaPlayer)